Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 ## Project Setup
 ### Create an Azure Functions Project
-To create an Azure Functions Project, either use the splash screen (see screenshot below) or use File --> New Project…
+To create an Azure Functions Project, open up Visual Studio and either use the splash screen (see screenshot below) or use File --> New Project…

 ![Visual Studio - Splash Screen](images/VisualStudio-NewProject-1.png)